Born This Way (album): Release and promotion

-Prior to the release of Born This Way, the contents of the album were leaked online on May 18, 2011, due to an exclusively stream session for subscribers of the British newspaper Metro.
+Prior to the release of Born This Way, the contents of the album were leaked online on May 18, 2011, due to an exclusive stream session for subscribers of the British newspaper Metro.
 Several non-singles songs were previewed as part of promoting Born This Way.
 Remixes of "Scheiße" and "Government Hooker" were previewed at fashion shows presented by Thierry Mugler in January and March 2011, respectively.
-Several songs were released on the social network game FarmVille during the next few days prior to the album's release, including "Marry the Night", "Americano", and "Electric Chapel".
+Several songs were released on the social network game FarmVille in the days before the album's release, including "Marry the Night", "Americano", and "Electric Chapel".

 On April 17, 2011, Gaga tweeted her selection for the cover art of Born This Way, which featured the singer fused into a motorcycle.
 Gaga's name does not appear on the album cover – the only text is the chrome writing across the top reading the album's name.
 She explained, "The cover with me half-female, half-motorcycle is meant to be or symbolic of the fact that I'm endlessly always changing in so transformative, many ways."
 It was shot and had the artistic direction by photographer Nick Knight.
 The cover received a negative response from critics and fans.
 Sean Michaels of The Guardian expressed that the cover "[looked] more like a cheap Photoshop job than the most anticipated album of the year."
 He then commented, "Gone are the futurist sunglasses, the asymmetrical haircuts, even Gaga's newly touted magic horns; instead, a mutant motorbike with Gaga's arms and head, plus a cheesy chrome typeface."
 He also referenced several messages from fans on Gaga's official forum expressing their dislike for the cover.
 The special edition cover was released on the same day: it features just Gaga's head from the standard edition cover but the words "Lady Gaga" and "Born This Way" appear in the top left corner of the cover.
 They are typed in Impact font with "Born This Way" being highlighted in white with black letters.
 Neither of the words special nor deluxe appear anywhere on the album, as Gaga revealed she disliked them.

 Born This Way was formally released worldwide on May 23, 2011, by Interscope, KonLive, and Streamline, in two separate editions.
 On June 7, 2011, it was released as a fan package, including the deluxe version of the CD, LP, and digital download.
 By August, a collector's edition box set became available with 9 piece 12-inch vinyl picture discs containing all the tracks and a special message from Gaga etched into the vinyl.
 A mosaic poster was also included.
 Ultimately, it was released as a limited-edition box out of three hundred, featuring the same products but with black box on the outside and lined with velvet on the inside and the vinyls wrapped in a red plastic.
 Interscope also released a USB drive version on October 3, 2011, comprising the album's deluxe set, music videos, a photo gallery, and more contents.